matt-t251/data_management_assessment/README.md

 # FutureLearn

-Welcome to ProjectTemplate!

-This file introduces you to ProjectTemplate, but you should eventually replace the contents of this file with an introduction to your project.
-People who work with your data in the future will thank you for it, including your future self.

-ProjectTemplate is an R package that helps you organize your statistical analysis projects.
-Since you're reading this file, we'll assume that you've already called `create.project()` to set up this project and all of its contents.
+This README will cover the contents of the project directory, as well as how to knit the report.

+FutureLearn
+????????????cache       # contains the cached version of the data, as well as munged data.
+????????????config
+????????????data        # the raw CSV data files ????????????diagnostics
+????????????docs
+????????????graphs      # PNG files of the graphs used. writen over when knitted.
+????????????lib
+????????????logs
+????????????munge
+??? ?????????
+01_A.R    # creates data frame of learners with enrolment data,
+??? ?????????
+02_A.R    # appends engagement data to previous data frame.
+??? ?????????
+01_B.R    # creates data frame of countries and total count of learners ??? ?????????
+02_B.R    # appends completion count and percentage to previous data frame ??? ?????????
+02-C.R    # appends engagement count and percentage to previous data frame ????????????profiling
+????????????reports
+??? ?????????
+Analysis_Report.Rmd    # the Rmarkdown that generates the repport.
+??? ?????????
+Analysis_Report.pdf    # the report
+????????????src         # Contains the R files that generates the graphs and save them to /graphs.
+????????????tests

-To load your new project, you'll first need to `setwd()` into the directory where this README file is located.
+To load the project, you'll first need to `setwd()` into the directory where this README file is located.
 Then you need to run the following two lines of R code: